simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - blocks public traffic
 - Application Gateway
     - Load balancer that operates at http request level (application LB)
+    - Can direct traffic based on URL, query params, http headers, etc.
 - Content Delivery Network
     - servers not controlled by us
-    - serves content (static files) to users
-    - closer to users
+    - serves content (static files) to users at Edge locations, generally closer to users than the origin
     - removes traffic from origin(s)

 ## Storage
 - Blob
     - used for storing large amount of unstructured data